CVS Pharmacy: 2012–present: Acquisitions and conversion to CVS Health

-CVS Pharmacy y más

-In 2015 CVS Pharmacy launched an alternative version of their CVS Pharmacy stores called CVS Pharmacy y más specifically aimed at attracting Hispanic shoppers.
-The first stores were launched in Florida and have since expanded to California, Puerto Rico, Texas, and New Jersey.
+In January 2024, CVS said some Target pharmacy locations would close between February and April, citing shifts in population, consumer consumption, and anticipated health needs.
+The move came amid industry-wide labor struggles for pharmacies and were part of the company's plans to close about 10% of its stores overall.
+At the time of the announcement, the company operated roughly 1,800 pharmacies within Target's 1,950 locations.

+On February 5, 2024, it was announced that CVS Pharmacy will sell its stores in Puerto Rico to Caribe Pharmacy Holdings, which operates the Farmacias Caridad chain in the region.

+On October 15, 2025, CVS Pharmacy announced the acquisition of 63 Rite Aid and Bartell Drugs sites located in the states of Idaho, Oregon, and Washington, along with files of its patients' prescriptions in fifteen states, after Rite Aid and Bartell had entered bankruptcy five months prior.
+CVS Pharmacy hired around 3,500 former Rite Aid workers.

 Environmental record

-In 2005 CVS participated in a program to reduce the pollution of Maine's waterways.
+In 2005, CVS participated in a program to reduce the pollution of Maine's waterways.
 CVS agreed to accept drugs for disposal so that people would not dispose of them in ways that reach rivers and other bodies of waters.

-In 2013 CVS agreed to pay Connecticut $800,000 due to alleged mismanagement of hazardous waste.
+In 2013, CVS agreed to pay Connecticut $800,000 due to alleged mismanagement of hazardous waste.
 The Connecticut Department of Energy and Environmental Protection agency found that CVS had improperly identified, managed, and disposed of hazardous materials.

 Controversies

+Antitrust concerns

+CVS Health has adopted a vertical integration strategy, combining its retail pharmacy business with other sectors of the healthcare industry, such as insurance and pharmacy benefit management (PBM).
+Vertical integration refers to the consolidation of multiple stages of production or services within a single company, enabling greater control over the supply chain.
+CVS’s acquisition of Aetna and ownership of PBM CVS Caremark have drawn significant criticism, with opponents arguing that this model monopolizes key aspects of the healthcare market.
+The three largest PBMs in the United States are UnitedHealth Group's Optum, CVS Health’s CVS Caremark, and Cigna's Express Scripts.
+The Federal Trade Commission (FTC) has accused PBMs, including CVS Caremark, of anticompetitive practices such as conflicts of interest and price inflation.
+Similarly, the American Medical Association (AMA) opposed the CVS-Aetna merger, arguing it would reduce competition and increase costs for consumers.

 Post-Dobbs prescription refusals

 Following the Dobbs case that overturned Roe v.
-Wade, CVS instructed its pharmacists to refuse to fill prescriptions for many routine drugs, which could be potentially used to cause an abortion, unless the patient could affirmatively prove that they were not using the drug for an abortion, even if the prescription was long-standing.
+Wade, CVS instructed its pharmacists in six states to refuse to fill prescriptions for many routine drugs, which could be potentially used to cause an abortion, unless the patient could affirmatively prove that they were not using the drug for an abortion, even if the prescription was long-standing.
 Patient advocates for those with autoimmune disorders, such as Crohn's disease, noted that this rule could result in many patients being denied access to medicines to treat their diseases.